el-ffeino/yt-plus/README.md

 It comes with an extension where you can track and manage all of your downloads.

 ## How do I use it?
-Simply click the `Download` button injected into your Youtube web player to download the video or open the extension popup and click on `Get This Video` - either works.
+Simply click the `Download` button injected into your Youtube web player to download the video.
+Alternatively, you may also open the extension popup and press `Get This Video`, either works.
 You can also set the 🍪 cookies or proxies in the `Settings` page inside the extension popup in case you get rate limited (or want to up your download quality if you have Youtube premium).

 The downloader automatically gets the **best quality** available;